-Today, we’ll look at inspiring graphic design resume examples by professionals to help you gain inspiration.
-Plus, we'll provide tips on how to make a graphic design resume of your own and why these personal website examples are an important asset to have when a prospective employer or client comes calling.
+Today, we’ll look at several inspiring graphic design resume examples to point you in the right direction.
+We'll also cover tips on how to make a graphic design resume of your own, plus explore personal website examples that, when paired with a strong resume, can command attention.

 01. Wylona Bouwens